Deylab999MSKCC/cv2f/README.md

 ## Output

-The workflow generates one output file per chromosome with the suffix .cv2f.txt.
+For the cv2f score, the workflow generates one output file per chromosome with the suffix .cv2f.txt.
 Each output file will contain the following columns:

 1-CHR: Chromosome number